Pavel Mareš

 Pavel Mareš (born 18 January 1976) is a Czech former professional footballer who played as a defender at either centre-back or left-back.
 He played top-league football in the Czech Republic for Bohemians Prague and Sparta Prague, and played for Zenit Saint Petersburg in the Russian Football Premier League.
+At Zenit he was part of the only team to ever win the Russian Premier League Cup in 2003 and was recognised as one of the Premier League's best players in his position the following season through the Best 33 in the Russian Football Championship.

-Mareš played in ten matches as part of the Czech Republic national football team between 2002 and 2006.
+Mareš made ten appearances for the Czech Republic national football team between 2002 and 2006.
 He played at Euro 2004 as his nation reached the semi-final stage of the competition.
 Mareš also travelled to Germany as part of the national team for the 2006 FIFA World Cup.

 Club career

 Early career

-Mareš played for Czech 2.
+Mareš started his football journey with Jiskra Otrokovice, VTJ Hulín and Baník Ratíškovice.
+He played for Czech 2.
 Liga side FC Svit Zlín before moving to Prague in 1999.
 He first played top-level football with Bohemians Prague in the 1999–2000 season, and was reported to have signed for Slovan Liberec in June 2000, although he never transferred to the club and remained a Bohemians player.
 Mareš was part of his side's good start to the 2001–02 season, where they led the league before the first international break of the season.
 In August 2001, he scored an injury-time winner for Bohemians in their 1–0 victory against Drnovice.

 Mareš signed for Sparta Prague in December 2001 as a replacement for defender Vladimír Labant, who subsequently left the club.
-Mareš sustained an ankle injury in his second match for Sparta Prague after his transfer, which caused him to be unavailable for Sparta's UEFA Champions League game against Porto in March 2002.
+Mareš sustained an ankle injury in his second match for Sparta Prague, which caused him to be unavailable for Sparta's UEFA Champions League game against Porto in March 2002.
 Mareš scored in the 2002–03 UEFA Champions League qualifying rounds; after hitting the post in the first half, he scored his team's fourth goal in a 4–2 win against Belgian side Genk, although Sparta exited the competition on the away goals rule, with the game's aggregate score being 4–4.
 In December 2002, Sparta rejected an approach from Russian side Zenit Saint Petersburg to sign Mareš.
 In spite of that, Zenit's Czech manager Vlastimil Petržela, who had been manager when Mareš played for Bohemians, made Mareš his third Czech signing later the same month.